jcbgamboa/Divergence-point-analysis-fake-data/README.md

 is impacted by different analysis parameters.
 It can also be abused to do anything else that requires fake data generation.

+> **NOTE:**
+> If you use this data generator, please cite:
+> Fernandez, L., Nota, N., Gamboa, J. C. B., Amos, R., Corps, R. E., Hadley,
+> L. V., Naylor, G., & Pickering, M. J. (in preparation) Visual World Paradigm
+> and Divergence Point Analysis: The impact of researcher degrees of freedom
+> on real and simulated data.

 In a typical VWP task, participants come to the lab and sit in front of a computer while wearing headphones and having their eye tracked by an eye-tracker.
 At each trial, they hear a sentence and, at the